mikeobrien/mikeobrien.github.com/_posts/2015-09-7-setting-up-an-es6-aurelia-app-and-tests-from-scratch.md

 # Lock down the local version
 npm install jspm --save

-# At the root of your web app.
+# At the root of your web app
 jspm init
 ```